mikefarah/dashinator/README.md

 The health_check endpoints are assumed to return a successful HTTP response code if the service is healthy (successful as defined by node's request library).

-Dasher will poll the services and bamboo every 20 seconds and update the dashboard accordingly.
+dashinator will poll the services and bamboo every 20 seconds and update the dashboard accordingly.

 ## Ignore self signed certificates